 Cuenca and the Southern Sierra

-The colonial city of Cuenca, a UNESCO World Heritage Site is a must visit and close to Ingapirca for Inca ruins and the mesmorising Parque Nacional Cajas.
+The colonial city of Cuenca, a UNESCO World Heritage Site is a must-visit and close to Ingapirca for Inca ruins and the mesmerising Parque Nacional Cajas.
 Then further south you will find the Parque Nacional Podocarpus and the mountain village of Vilcabamba.

-The Reserva Faunística Cuyabenoand the Parque Nacional Yasuní are Amazonian rainforests and from here you can experience the wildlife and the lives of the indiginous people who live here.
+The Reserva Faunística Cuyabenoand the Parque Nacional Yasuní are Amazonian rain forests and from here you can experience the wildlife and the lives of the indigenous people who live here.